lockedsociety/todo-app/README.md

-# Todo
+# Scheduler

-A todo app for daily tasks.
+A scheduler for daily tasks.

 ## Features list